reinhart1010/nix/docs/en/common/pipenv.md

 # pipenv

 Simple and unified Python development workflow.
-Manages packages and the virtual environment for a project.
+Manage packages and the virtual environment for a project.
 More information: <https://pypi.org/project/pipenv>.

 - Create a new project: